 Stimulate them with toys

 Once Trevor became more mobile, we began to introduce toys.
-One of the things we introduced to him when he began sitting up was the Bright Starts™ Sesame Street™ I Spot Elmo!™ Walker from Walmart.
+One of the things we introduced to him when he began sitting up was the Bright Starts™ Sesame Street™ I Spot Elmo!™ Walker.
 It has more than 30 songs, sounds and sayings from Elmo and his Sesame Street pals.
 He really loves moving around and playing with Elmo and his friends.
 The toy station is removable just in case he wants to keep playing with his friends while he’s hanging out on the floor.

 Read to them

 Story time is super important for babies.
 It introduces them to new words and pictures.
 Reading will introduce your baby to books and hopefully set a foundation for your baby loving to read as they grow older.
 This will be especially beneficial when it’s time for your baby to head to school.

 What are some ways you encourage your baby’s development?